mxro/maxrohde-web/content/Drafts/Some more thoughts on goals.md

 Now, if anyone questions that goals can cause suffering, you probably haven't set yourself many goals.
 Let's go with a classic; the January gym membership.
 It first gives us a jolt of satisfaction as we sign the contract, but then quickly unleashes an epic struggle between our best intentions and life's realities, usually resulting in an abundance of guilt and self-loathing.
 Not to talk of the suffering we intermittently have to endure in the gym in the few times we do end up going!

-In contrast, the opposite of setting goals, aimlessness, in Buddhism is known as the [Third Door of Liberation](https://awaken.com/2021/10/what-are-the-three-doors-of-liberation/) - and who would not want to be liberated.
+In contrast, the opposite of setting goals, aimlessness, in Buddhism is known as the [Third Door of Liberation](https://awaken.com/2021/10/what-are-the-three-doors-of-liberation/) - which definitely has a nice sound to it.
 To explore the merits of non-goal setting or aimlessness, one can try this simple exercise suggested by late Buddhist teacher Thich Nhat Hanh:

 >Try practicing aimlessness for just five minutes, and you will see how happy you are during those five minutes.